HonzResearch/HonzResearch.github.io/index.md

 ## Welcome to HRIPIE !

 We are currently a non-profit research institute based in Canton Greater Bay Area, mostly in **Guangzhou**.

-We spend half of our time to advance human knowledge without immediate concern for application, and the other half to apply mathematics to **pharmacometrics** and **industrial engineering**.
+We spend half of our time to advance human knowledge without immediate concern for application, and the other half to apply mathematics to **pharmacometrics** and **industrial engineering**, which directly leads to patents.
+In some cases, our patent will turn into products, verified by our premier collaborator, Honz Pharma Group.

 ### Courses